deepsense-ai/seahorse/docs/operations/binarize.md

 <tr>
 <td><code>threshold</code></td>
 <td><code><a href="../parameter_types.html#numeric">Numeric</a></code></td>
-<td>Threshold used to binarize continuous features.
-Feature values greater than the threshold will be binarized to 1.0.
+<td>The threshold used to binarize continuous features.
+Feature values greater
+than the threshold will be binarized to 1.0.
 Remaining values will be binarized to 0.0.</td>
 </tr>

 <tr>